GEO4810 – Petrography and Microstructures

 Formal prerequisite knowledge

-The following courses must be taken before the first lecture in GEO4810:
+Following HSE course must be taken before the first lecture:

 Recommended previous knowledge